 Please note all prices are in New Zealand Dollar ($NZD) Do you want to visit Germany, but only have limited time to spare in between your studies?
 Then our new English Tutoring Program might be just right for you!
 Being an English tutor is one of the best ways to live, learn, and work abroad for a period of one to three months.
 There is no cheaper way to explore Germany and its surrounding countries.
 This program is a true cultural exchange!
 More Information You will not only get to learn about the German culture and language through your hostProgram Details

-Please note all prices are in New Zealand Dollar ($NZD) Our Denmark program is specifically for those studying an agriculture or horticulture related course and are wanting to undergo a paid internship to enhance their learning and cover the practical side of their course requirements.
+Please note all prices are in New Zealand Dollar ($NZD) Unfortunately we can currently only accept applicants from New Zealand.
+Our Denmark program is specifically for those studying an agriculture or horticulture related course and are wanting to undergo a paid internship to enhance their learning and cover the practical side of their course requirements.
 We have access to a range of farms, so get in touch today to find out more.

 Please note all prices are in New Zealand Dollar ($NZD) Farming types vary, as do working hours, though typically this will be 40-50 hours per week.
 Farming types available are: Breeding Farm – Working on a breeding farm does not imply only taking care of animals, but also includes field work and other general farm work.
 Dairy Cows – Around half of the dairy production is located in the North Western part of the country (Bretagne, Pays de la Loire, Normandie).
 The most common breeds are Prim’Holstein, Montbéliarde, Nomande, etc… Beef Cows – Around a third of the beef cows are located inProgram Details